osmhpi/pinpoint/README.md

-		--header If continuously printing, print the counter names before each run --timestamp If continuously printing, print the maximum timestamp (timer epoch) of each sample group
+		--header If continuously printing, print the counter names before each run --timestamp If continuously printing, print the maximum timestamp (timer epoch) of each sample group --total If continuously printing, also print total stats

 Use this tool if you want to start/stop your measurements with your program, or test your implementation of a new data source for power measurements.